The Best of Both Worlds

 By default, the Xert ConnectIQ Player for Garmin supports power-match, enabling you to use the power coming from your power meter to control your smart trainer.

-Step 3 – Overlay Xert Remote Player with Zwift (Optional): Although the addition of the Remote Player interface is optional you may find the ability to view the Xert Remote Player nearby, or on the same screen as the Zwift app, helpful during your workout.
+Step 3 – Overlay Xert Video Player with Zwift (Optional): Although the addition of the Video Player interface is optional, you may find the ability to view it nearby or on the same screen as the Zwift app, helpful during your workout.
 The remote player can be used to view upcoming intervals and summary statistics from your workout.

 Because Xert is controlling the workout and Zwift is only recording the power data, you get the full benefits of Xert’s curvilinear intervals and SMART power intervals, which adapt second-by-second as you progress through the workout.
 These curvilinear intervals provide an interesting view in Zwift – see the example below: